hnccbits/passgen-py/README.md

 # passgen-py
-This is a CLI-based password generator.
+# Random Password Generator
+This tool will help to generate random password

 # CONTENT
 1. CLI-tool